bensurman/angular-screenmatch/README.md

     myImgService.get(data);
 });
 ```
 `once` attempts to find a match on load and if it fails, registers a listener which will check conditions each time the screen resizes.
-The listener is always unregistered once the callback has executed.
+Whenever a match is found, the callback is executed, and the listener is deregistered.

+#####`is`

 If you don't care about resize events and just want to check the screen size on load, you can use `is` for a one time binding.